andreamonacelli/pico-reaction-tester/README.md

 # &#128064; Reaction-Tester project on Raspberry Pi Pico &#128341;

-Course project for Real-Time Embedded Systems university course which leverages concepts such as concurrency and inter-process(/thread) communication (in this specific case performed in message-passing fashion).
+Course project for Real-Time Embedded Systems university course which leverages concepts such as concurrency and inter-process(/thread) communication.
 The project aims to be a fun mini-game to test the user's reaction time from the moment the led turns on.
 If the user beats the best time (within the current session) the buzzer will make a sound to notify that a new time record has been set!

 ## Getting Started